ericwbailey/ericwbailey.website/source/writing/tech-metaphors.md

 ## Wan Hu’s Chair

 This is an apocryphal story about a Wan Hu, an alleged Ming dynasty official.
 Hu, desiring to reach the moon, attached forty-seven gunpowder rockets to a large wicker chair.
 He then sat on the chair and instructed forty-seven subordinates to ignite the rocket’s fuses.
 There was a massive explosion.
 When the smoke cleared, both the chair and Wan Hu were nowhere to be found.

+## Vasa

+When it set sail on August 10th, 1628 <i>Vasa</i> was the the most high-tech warship of it’s time.
+It was armed with 64 cannons, 28 more than the original design that called for 36.
+The ship also featured a sleek design and beautiful ornamentation.

+<i>Vasa</i> succumbed to a gust of wind on it’s maiden voyage and sank in full view of the public.
+This included the Swedish king, Gustav Ⅱ Adolf, who had commissioned the ship.

+A postmortem revealed three main issues:

+- The sleek design prioritized aesthetics over seaworthiness,
+- The weight of the extra guns and the gun deck needed to support them, and
+- The weight of the ornamentation caused.

+It was also revealed the gun deck was designed and built by someone with no prior experience.
+In addition, Gustav Ⅱ Adolf rushed production.

 ## Baby centrifuge